National TV ACES 2016-17 TV Season: Upfront TV Network Cost Efficiency Estimates

 Published: September 2016; 52 pages

 There are so many new forces at play in the media world, and so much misinformation and wishful theorizing about them, that we feel the time is right to provide more objective evaluations in a series of thinkpieces.
 Each month we review the current situation and/or future prognosis for important issues such as the rise of SVOD; reforming the TV upfront; getting better cross-platform audience measurements; programmatic buying for TV; addressable TV; and more.
 Harkening back to Ed Papazian's days as a columnist at Media Decisions magazine in the 1970s and 1980s, these monthly reports use the same title, Mediology, the study of media.
-Where appropriate, we will revisit subjects as new information or developments dictate.

 To give you an idea of what Mediology is like, we have made the first issue, "What's The Prognosis For SVOD?", available free of charge here.